JAORMX/lab-compliance-operator/workshop/content/exercises/03-creating-your-first-scan.md

 You can think of `ComplianceSuite` as a collection of `ComplianceScan` objects with an aggregated status.

-Now are scans are up and running.
-The scans would go through several phases (`LAUNCHING`, `RUNNING`, `AGGREGATING` and `DONE`).
+Now our scans are up and running.
+The scans go through several phases (`LAUNCHING`, `RUNNING`, `AGGREGATING` and `DONE`).
 This can take up to several minutes.
 The phase and result are tracked by the operator in the `status` subresource and look like this: